mathewlowry/myhub-gpt/permanent versions/atproto/resilience/Building resilient social media.md

 Contrast that to the monoliths of social media today.
 Everything you do on X or Meta's various sites is contingent on them letting you - they decide if you can stay, they decide what you see, and whether your friends see you.
 Moreover, you're utterly limited to the features they give you, because those are the features which make them the most money and ensure you remain trapped.
 Finally, if you try building on top of their technology, they'll pull the rug out from under your feet.

-That fear has given the platforms' owners a terrible sense of impunity, and stifled innovation for over ten years.
+That fear has given the platforms' owners a terrible sense of impunity, and stifled online innovation for over ten years.
 This impunity must end, both for society's sake and to unleash a new wave of innovative startups.

 ## Sound too good to be true?
 **There's nothing inevitable about protocol-based social media.**